ubc-library-rc/rdm/content/04_directory_structures.md

 Pither_BIOL116RProject_Lab-report_V2.docx
 Pither_BIOL116RProject_Lab-report_V3.docx
 ```
+Let’s practice planning out a directory structure!
+Please use one of the design tools mentioned above to organize these files.
+You can refer to this template (see below) for this exercise, or refer above to the previous examples for inspiration.

 Use the provided tools below to put the files into an organized folder structure.
 You can copy this template and use it for this exercise:
 ```